 When I started The Overwhelmed Brain, I had no clue how I would be able to sustain it.
-But, fearlessly, I purchased audio equipment and set my sights on the target of creating a weekly radio show that would spread my message.
+But instead of concerning myself with an unknown future, I fearlessly purchased audio equipment and set my sights on the target of creating a weekly podcast that would spread my message.

 Pursuing a passion does involve creating a way to sustain that passion.
 In this episode, I am interviewed by Mike Sutton about the emotional aspects of running a business, and what it takes to get beyond the fears and doubts that almost everyone in business, whether their own or working for someone else, goes through.

 (The following is a transcript from this episode)

 When you really listen to another person from their point of view, and reflect back to them that understanding, it’s like giving them emotional oxygen.